How to Spot and Fix Stucco Damage Before It Spreads

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

 GET FREE ASSESSMENT2.
-Root Cause Analysis
+Root Cause Analysis: Why Stucco Fails

-3. Repair vs. Recoat vs. Replacement
+3. Stucco Repair vs. Recoat vs. Full Replacement

-| Service Type | What It Involves | Best For |
+| Remediation Method | What It Involves | Best For |

 |---|---|---|

-| Full Replacement | Demolition down to studs, new waterproofing, and 3-coat system. | Severe water damage, dry rot, or widespread delamination. |
+| Full Replacement (Tear-Off) | Complete demolition down to studs, structural framing repair, new sheathing, WRB, lath, and a new 3-coat system. | Widespread delamination, extensive framing dry rot, or failed EIFS/synthetic systems. |

-Can stucco be repaired in rainy weather?
+Can stucco be repaired in wet or rainy weather?

-Conclusion: Proactive Maintenance
+Conclusion: Proactive Envelope Care

 Related Resources